-Alfred aimed the remote control and zapped another Bill Cosby Jello commercial, hopping to a channel where a TV evangelist whooped and hollered and pleaded for donations.
-Before he could hit the button again, lightning crackled in the nighttime sky and sent him dashing outside to roll up the windows in his car.
-In a small circle scorched into the lawn by a bolt of lightning, he discovered a small black Moon Stone.
+Alfred aimed the remote control and zapped another Bill Cosby Jell-O commercial, hopping to a channel where a TV evangelist whooped and hollered for donations.
+Before he could hit the button again, lightning crackled in the nighttime sky and sent him dashing outside to roll up the windows of his Pinto.
+In a small circle scorched into the lawn by a bolt of lightning, Alfred discovered a small black moonstone.

 "Odd," he muttered as he scooped it up and examined it.
 "The last time I saw one of these was when I rescued Lord British."
-Absently rubbing the Moon Stone as he moved toward the door, he was startled to see a glowing red door materialize before him.
+Absently rubbing the moonstone as he moved toward the door, he was startled to see a glowing red door materialize before him.
 "Lord British," he ascertained, "is in trouble again.
-What would those Britannians do without me?" he wondered as he stepped into the door, bound for the land he'd last seen more than two years ago.
+What would those Britannians do without me?" he wondered as he stepped through the door, bound for the land he'd last seen more than two years ago.

-Instead of arriving in Britannia, however, the Sheboyganite found himself stretched across a cold stone slab, where a fiendish-looking red monster raised a razor-sharp blade high in the air and swung it down in the general direction of Alfred's heart.
-"Wait a minute!" he shouted.
+Instead of arriving in Britannia, however, the Sheboyganite found himself stretched across a cold stone slab, where a fiendish red monster raised a razor-sharp blade high in the air and swung it down in the general direction of Alfred's heart.
+"Wait a minute!"
+Alfred shouted.
 "I need that!"
-He wouldn't have held onto his heart another second, though, if his old pals Dupre, Shamino, and Iolo hadn't arrived just in time to save the day.
-Cautiously staying out of the ensuing battle himself, he backed off and let them dispatch the gaggle of Gargoyles who came at them from every direction.
-(His buddies were already armed for battle, and he might have been slain had he entered the fray.)